 CyberGhost works well with Tor (The Onion Router).
 In my tests, I connected to a UK server and then launched the Tor browser.
 This ensured that not even Tor could see my real IP address.

-You’ll have to be patient as your speeds will decrease when you use a VPN with Tor — but it’s the only way to ensure you’re completely anonymous.
-To reduce further lag, I recommend using the “Best location” quick connect button to connect to the fastest available server.
+You’ll have to be patient as your speeds will decrease when you use a VPN with Tor.
+I recommend using the “Best location” quick connect button to connect to the fastest available server.
 Keep in mind that there are pros and cons to using Tor with or without a VPN, which you can find out more about in my in-depth guide to using Tor with a VPN.

-CyberGhost offers 3 separate blockers against ads, malicious websites, and web trackers on the Windows, Android, and Mac apps.
+CyberGhost offers 3 separate blockers against ads, malicious websites, and web trackers on its Windows, Android, and Mac apps.

 If you want to avoid all ads entirely, you’ll need to invest in a trustworthy third-party ad blocker.
-I also recommend this option if you have an iPhone or iPad — unfortunately the ad, malware, and tracking blocker isn’t available on the iOS app.
+I also recommend this option if you have an iPhone or iPad — unfortunately, CyberGhost’s ad, malware, and tracking blocker aren’t available on the iOS app.

 I rarely see WiFi Protection offered by VPNs, but I always find it extremely useful.
-This feature allows CyberGhost to launch automatically (or ignore) on certain WiFi networks.
+This feature allows CyberGhost to launch automatically on certain WiFi networks.
 For example, I set my iPhone XS to “Always Connect” to CyberGhost whenever I’m using unsecured public WiFi.
-Many WiFi hotspots are incredibly easy to hack, so it’s a big privacy risk — unless I’m already using a VPN.
+Many WiFi hotspots are vulnerable to attacks, so it’s a big privacy risk — unless I’m already using a VPN.

 You can reduce the amount of bandwidth used by compressing images and app data.
 This feature is perfect if you’ve got a limited internet data package — although it’s only available on Android devices for now.

-If you’ve got an iPhone or Pad, you can lock private photos and videos behind a PIN code or biometric login.
+If you’ve got an iPhone or Pad, CyberGhost lets you lock private photos and videos behind a PIN code or biometric login.
 This add-on is 100% free and included in every subscription.
 I enjoy using this feature to store photos that I don’t want people accidentally seeing in my regular photos folder.

-You can get a personal IP address from the UK, US, France, Germany, or Canada.
+CyberGhost offers dedicated personal IP addresses from the UK, US, France, Germany, or Canada.
 This will remain the same every time you connect, and helps you avoid CAPTCHAs and authenticating your details on certain apps or websites.

 CyberGhost has partnered with PassCamp Password Protection, which safely stores all your passwords in an encrypted cloud.
 You can create an account at a discounted rate when you sign up for a VPN subscription.

-However, your name, address, email address, and payment information is required upon signup.
-None of your personal details are ever linked to your VPN activity, although it is used to communicate with users, improve the service, and to uphold the Terms of Service.
+Additionally, your name, address, email address, and payment information are required upon signup.
+None of your personal details are ever linked to your VPN activity, although it is used to communicate with users, improve the service, and uphold the Terms of Service.

-If you’d prefer to avoid sharing any personal data, you can always sign up completely anonymously.
-Just register with a throwaway name and email address, and pay with Bitcoin or cash from a third-party retailer.
+If you’d prefer to avoid sharing any personal data, you can always sign up anonymously.
+Just register with a throwaway name and email address, and pay with Bitcoin.

 I was impressed to learn that CyberGhost was the first VPN company to launch a Transparency Report.
 Even though many companies have since followed suit (like Windscribe and TunnelBear), only CyberGhost has committed to publishing its Transparency Report every 3 months.